ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 72 complete B-block peals

-So far I have 93 sets of blocks made of 72 complete B-blocks and many of them, though not all, give peals.
+So far I have [100 sets of blocks](oddblocks/oddblocks_72.txt) made of 72 complete B-blocks and many of them, though not all, give peals.
 Each sets of blocks has a total of between 67 and 73 round blocks, including B-blocks, to cover the extent.
 Here are just a few.

 ### 67 round blocks, signature: 24:7+45 (a)